wl-research/nubia/README.md

 #### Contact Us:

-You can reach us by email [here](mailto:hassanmohamed@alum.mit.edu) or by opening an issue.
+You can reach us by email [here](mailto:hassanmohamed@alum.mit.edu) or by opening an issue at this repo.